isaac8069/Asteroids/readme.md

     * Lives render on screen
         * They decrease by one every time you die
         * If you die with no lives left the game ends
-        * Sounds are performing for when Player shoots, asteroids explode from being shot, player crashes, UFO’s fly around and when they shoot
     * Objects
-        * Asteroids and UFO’s are moving across the page randomly
+        * Asteroids and UFO’s are moving across in a straight line
         * Player movement is with arrow keys/w,a,s,d and space bar is used to shoot
-    * The longer the game goes the harder it gets
     * You win by achieving a certain score (not yet set)
     * When you lose
         * Game Over flashes on the screen
-        * A sound is made to indicate that you lost
         * You must hit restart to continue

 ## Stretch Goals
+* Sounds are performing for when Player shoots, asteroids explode from being shot, player crashes, UFO’s fly around and when they shoot
+* A sound is made to indicate that you lost
 * Implementing Canvas
+* The longer the game goes the harder it gets
 * Better design visually
 * Adding shooting for UFO's
 * Add powerUps
 * Add a second player and operational functionality
 * Add another level
+* Having bad guys coming in all different directions
+* Player is moving and shooting in all directions

 ## Any Potential Roadblocks
 * Logging score